gardnervickers/faser/README.md

 ## Why use Faser over X?

-Faser is **not** a general purpose asynchronous runtime.
-It is designed for a narrow subset of applications.
+You probably should not.
+Faser is not a general purpose runtime.
+It's meant for very specific workloads (sharded I/O bound storage systems).

-The general idea is that by being restrictive with what we support, Faser can in theory be fast and predictable but that is yet to be seen.

 ## Status of the Project